AI Evaluation Should Require Standardized Item-Level Data Releases: Item-Level Data: The Missing Foundation for AI Evaluation Science

-~ Given the persistent validity issues in AI benchmarking and the limits in existing benchmark analysis approaches, \textbf{item-level benchmark data is a crucial missing piece in the science of AI evaluation}.
-It lies in every AI evaluation practice: detailed test conditions, the content of each item and model response, and per-response scores and statistics, forming a rich yet underexplored foundation for investigating the reliability and validity of AI benchmarking.
+~ Given the twofold validity challenges in AI benchmarking and the limits of existing benchmarking practices, \textbf{item-level benchmark data is a crucial missing piece in the science of AI evaluation}.
+Every benchmark run already generates such data: detailed test conditions, the content of each item, the model's response, and per-response scores and statistics.
+However, this evidence is routinely discarded once aggregate scores are computed.
+What remains is a rich yet largely inaccessible foundation for investigating the validity, reliability, and efficiency of AI benchmarking.
+We argue that releasing item-level data under a unified schema (e.g., \ref{fig:schema}) should become a community norm when publishing evaluation results.
+Reconstituting this evidence into shared infrastructure is a precondition for evaluation to function as a cumulative and open science.

-\textbf{Item-level data enables fine-grained benchmark analysis and valid, insightful AI evaluation.} By providing insights into AI systems beyond what is available from aggregate final results, item-level data facilitates the attribution of model behavior to measurable factors.
-This allows rigorous examination of how specific item properties are perceived and manifested in AI systems, thereby informing interpretability and alignment research.
-Furthermore, it is key to uncovering systematic strengths and weaknesses of AI systems across latent factors with improved construct validity, such as cognitive skills and reasoning types, which in turn supports reasoning about capability application and generalization.
+\textbf{Item-level data enables principled benchmark design and assessment.} Item-level data is a prerequisite for developing measurement theories for AI systems, including principled notions of construct and validity, analogous to those in psychometrics.
+These theories, combined with the rich evidence from item-level analysis, make it possible to scrutinize, communicate, and enhance AI benchmark validity.
+With principled practices, such as quantifying item characteristics, identifying decisive benchmark factors, and modeling relationships between items and intended constructs, future benchmarks can better clarify the mapping between AI competencies and evaluation objectives.

-\textbf{Item-level data enables the principled design of AI benchmark.} It is a prerequisite for developing measurement theories for AI systems, including principled notions of ability, reliability, and validity, analogous to those in psychometrics.
-These theories, combined with the rich evidence from item-level data, make it possible to scrutinize and enhance benchmark validity.
-With principled practices, such as quantifying item characteristics, identifying decisive benchmark factors, and modeling relationships between items and intended constructs, future benchmarks can clarify the dynamic mapping between AI system mechanisms and user interests.
+\textbf{Item-level data enables reliable and insightful evaluative claims.} Item-level data facilitates a bidirectional attribution that addresses the opacity in AI evaluation caused by the aggregate-focusing paradigm.
+First, observed model performance can be traced to measurable factors, disentangling intended constructs from confounders such as construct-irrelevant shortcuts and data leakage.
+Second, item properties such as difficulty and discrimination, as well as the latent constructs they collectively reflect, can be investigated for how they manifest across AI systems, revealing where models systematically succeed or fail.
+Together, these two perspectives ground evaluative claims in empirical item-level evidence, supporting more defensible conclusions about capability and deployment.